BIGJRA/emerald-unit-analysis/templates/swalot.md

 # Pokemon Emerald Unit Feel Analysis: Gulpin line

-Gulpin is first obtained at TODO.
+Gulpin is a TODO type Pokemon, first obtained at TODO.
 It's ability is TODO.
 It evolves at TODO, then again at TODO.

 ### Base Stats